 Here comes another multipurpose trick: Convert your favorite eye shadow into a last-minute highlighter, and use it all over your face.
 Every eye palette contains at least one iridescent, white-gold shade (for example, the shade "Bootycall" in Urban Decay’s bestselling Naked2 palette, $54).
 Dip your finger into your favorite sheer, pearlescent pan, and deposit all the pigment your heart desires on the tops of your cheekbones, down the bridge of your nose, and on your Cupid’s bow.

-2016 saw a slew of exfoliating, plumping, and smoothing lip products hit the market.
-Trick your fellow NYE partygoers into thinking you had a little work done by plumping your lips with a toothbrush.
+This year saw a slew of exfoliating, plumping, and smoothing lip products hit the market.
+Trick your fellow New Year's Eve partygoers into thinking you had a little work done by plumping your lips with a toothbrush.
 Wet your lips with warm water, then gently brush them in small circular motions with a clean, soft bristle toothbrush, like Colgate Optic White Toothbrush ($3).
 Fuller, softer, more naturally pink lips will be revealed.
 Lock in moisture with your favorite lip balm, and then apply a statement lip color to highlight your newly enhanced pout.
-Smith & Cult The Shining Lip Lacquer in The Queen Is Dead ($22) would work perfectly for New Year’s Eve.
+Smith & Cult The Shining Lip Lacquer in The Queen Is Dead ($22) works perfectly for a New Year’s Eve makeup look.

 Setting your makeup in place is paramount, especially on a night like New Year's Eve.
 After all, you’ll be dancing for hours while snapping plenty of pictures for Instagram.
 Setting powders are amazing for increasing your makeup’s staying power, but they can be time-consuming and messy, plus you run the risk of flashback.
 Instead, choosing a spray that will work to set your makeup and control oil at the same time, like Mario Badescu Facial Spray With Aloe, Herb and Rosewater ($7).
 It’s the perfect size to tote around, and it’s a dual-acting miracle for that 11:54 p.m. touch-up.
 Spray generously after makeup application and throughout the night to keep everything in place.